masonco/go-api-example/README.md

-# go-project
+# go-workspace
-Example project for including projects via GitHub in Go
+Example workspace for creating apis via GitHub for Go